 Student program dates are listed on page 1 of the Form I-20.
-Each student is expected to monitor his/her own program dates and notify the International Student Office if an extension is needed, if s/he will complete the program before the listed end-date, or if s/he will depart the U.S. prior to completion of the program without intention to return within 5 months.
+Each student is expected to monitor their own program dates and notify the International Student Office if an extension is needed, if they will complete the program before the listed end-date, or if they will depart the U.S. prior to completion of the program without intention to return within 5 months.